 disciplinary, 6 courses

-Introductory Requirement (ENG 200); two courses at the 300-level or above; three additional courses, one of which may be from outside of the department with permission of the adviser.
+Introductory Requirement (ENG 200); two courses at the 300-level or above; three elective courses, only one of which may be at the 100-level.
+With permission of student’s adviser, one elective may be a literature or writing course from outside of the department.

 Our students choose from a variety of introductory and advanced courses, each designed to provide students with an understanding of critical literary, textual analysis and writing.